nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Examples:

 * **`unmark`**` 2`<br>
-Mark the task with index 2 as uncompleted.
+This function allows you to mark the task with index 2 as uncompleted.

 ## Updating a task: `update`
-Update an existing task inside Do-Do Bird.<br>
+This function enables you to update the fields in an existing task.<br>

 Format: